abankalarm/small-rust-projects/README.md

 Ref\<T\> and RefMut\<T\> , accessed through RefCell<T> , a type that enforces the
 borrowing rules at runtime instead of compile time

+    The std::mem::drop function is different from the drop method in the Drop trait.
+We call it by passing the value we want to force to be dropped early as an argument.